learn-co-curriculum/dsc-calculus-introduction/README.md

 ## Calculus and Solving a Linear Regression Using Gradient Descent

 In this section, we're going to see how you can apply a "gradient descent" to solve a linear regression.
-Along the way we'll also look at cost functions and will provide a foundation in calculus that will be valuable to you throughout your career as a data scientist.
+Along the way, we'll also look at cost functions and will provide a foundation in calculus that will be valuable to you throughout your career as a data scientist.

 ### An Introduction to Derivatives